Virginia Sports Betting is Now Live

 Key Aspects of Legal Sports Betting in Virginia

-Under the bills that passed, Virginia will be requiring a $250,000 licensing fee.
+Under the bills that passed, Virginia will require a $250,000 licensing fee.
 Not only is that a reasonable price but unlike other states, that $250,000 is an annual fee.
 Instead, that fee will be good for a three-year window, essentially boiling down to just over $83,000 a year average.

 Sports betting revenue will be taxed at 15 percent, which is more on the higher side.
 The good news for Virginia bettors is that mobile sports betting is also legalized.
 This is a big win for Virginia as it has been clear across the country that mobile betting is the preferred betting method from the majority of sports bettors.
 Without online betting, states are hindering revenue.
 With the current Coronavirus situation, it is also important to have mobile betting as it is unknown how long casinos will be closed or limiting the number of people inside.